Fujifilm X100F vs Sony A7S II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100F and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X100F and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the X100F followed on from the Fujifilm X100T.
+The A7S II is a recent model that features in the current product line-up of Sony.
+In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100F and the Sony A7S II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.